object-oriented-python/object-oriented-programming/doc/source/5_exceptions.rst

 .. note::

-   FIXME: put in an illustration of a call stack here.
-Probably an animation.
+   FIXME: Do a video using the XCode debugger to show the call stack.

 Interpreting tracebacks
 .......................